GOP Memo Criticizing FBI Surveillance is Released - Slashdot

 https://www.washingtonpost.com/news/fact-checker/wp/2018/01/09/what-you-need-to-know-about-christopher-steele-the-fbi-and-the-dossier/?utm_term=.4f4132d1b442

-My apologies (Score:4, Insightful)
+My apologies (Score:5, Insightful)

 I am terribly sorry your crackpot theories are not mainstream.